jamie120/ms3-eat-vegan-recipes/testing.md

 #### User Story 1
-##### As a visitor to the site, I want to easily find a recipe for lunch and for dinner.
+##### As a visitor to the site, I want to easily find a recipe for lunch and dinner.
 The recipe should have reviews.

 * Upon visiting the site it was clear to me which recipes had been recommended most times, as there was a top recipe panel on the home page.
 It also indicated the type of meal it was. ie: lunch or dinner.
 * The navbar was easily found and contained links to show only recipes from a certain category, this helped me find a recipe much quicker.
 * Each recipe had a comments section at the bottom of its page.
 This helped me decide if I should try to cook the recipe myself.

 #### User Story 2
-##### As a visitor to the site, I want to share one of my favorite vegan recipes with others.
+##### As a visitor to the site, I want to share one of my favourite vegan recipes with others.

 * The home page indicates to me as a user, that the site is a place to share recipes.
 I am presented with a get started button upon visiting the site, which prompts me to make an account with 'Eat Vegan'.
-Upon signing up I am taken to the recipes page, at the bottom of which there is an add recipe button.
+Upon signing up I am taken to the recipes page, at the bottom of which there is an 'add recipe' button.
 * At the bottom of the home page, there is a message informing me as a user 'Sign up to Eat Vegan, to add and review our recipes', alongside a button to 'Get Started'.
 * Once signing up, these buttons took me to an add-recipe form.
 The form was simple and easy to use, it was clear what information was required.